The Cost of SSL Certificates: What You Need to Know

 - Best For: Small websites, blogs, or personal projects.

 - Details: Free SSL certificates are often provided by organizations like Let’s Encrypt or included as part of a hosting package.
-While they offer basic encryption, they may lack advanced features like extended validation (EV) or wildcard support.
+While they offer basic encryption, they may lack advanced features like extended validation or warranty coverage.

 2. Domain Validation (DV) SSL Certificates